MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/compliance-ediscovery.md

 ## Graph connector configuration steps for eDiscovery
 Complete the following steps to configure any of the Microsoft Graph connectors:

-1. Sign into your admin account in the [Microsoft 365 admin center](https://admin.microsoft.com).
+1. Sign in to your admin account in the [Microsoft 365 admin center](https://admin.microsoft.com).

 2. In the navigation pane, select **Settings**, and then select **Search & intelligence**.
 Select the [Data sources tab](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/Connectors).